XtraAstronomy/Pumpkin/README.md

   example: 4636/repro/

-To run the program please supply those items (and other relevant info) in an input file (see Inputs folder for examples) and execute the following command:
+To run the program please supply those items (and other relevant info) in an input file (example.i) and execute the following command:

 `python Temperature_Profiles.py Inputs/example.i`

+You need to set the several paths and three key parameters for the fits:
+  1. The number of annuli
+  2. The redshift of the cluster
+  3. The column density of the cluster.
+You can use [this tool](https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl) to find the column density.
+I use the weighted average nH.
+Also, this value needs to be in units of 10^{22} cm^{-2}.
+So if the website returns a weighted average value of 5E+21 you should input 0.5 in the input file.

 Region files should be in the regions sub-directory.
 They should be labeled by name_count where count corresponds to their annulus number.
 For example, if we have two regions, ann_1 and ann_2,